randomunrandom/text_selector/README.md

 Usage:
 ------

-An example of use case can be found in [example.ipynb](https://github.com/randomunrandom/text_selector/blob/master/example.ipynb)
+An example of use case can be found in [example.ipynb](https://github.com/randomunrandom/text_selector/blob/master/example.ipynb)\
-Note if you have less than 10 tags you don't need to pass colors, otherwise you have too.
+Note: if you have less than 10 tags you don't need to pass colors, otherwise you have too.

 Installation
 ------------